Edgar Allan Poe: Literary theory

 Poe's writings often reflect the literary theories he introduced in his prolific critical works and expounded on in such essays as, "The Poetic Principle".
 He disliked didacticism and imitation masquerading as influence, believing originality to be the highest mark of genius.
 In Poe's conception of the artist's life, the attainment of the concretization of beauty should be the ultimate goal.
 That which is unique is alone of value.
 Works with obvious meanings, he wrote, cease to be art.
 He believed that any work worthy of being praised should have as its focus a single specific effect.
 That which does not tend towards the effect is extraneous.
-In his view, every serious writer must carefully calculate each sentiment and idea in his or her work to ensure that it strengthens the theme of the piece.
+In his view, every serious writer must carefully calculate each sentiment and idea in their work to ensure that it strengthens the theme of the piece.

 Poe describes the method he employed while composing his most famous poem, "The Raven", in an essay entitled "The Philosophy of Composition".
 However, many of Poe's critics have questioned whether the method enunciated in the essay was formulated before the poem was written, or afterward, or, as T. S. Eliot is quoted as saying, "It is difficult for us to read that essay without reflecting that if Poe plotted out his poem with such calculation, he might have taken a little more pains over it: the result hardly does credit to the method."
 Biographer Joseph Wood Krutch described the essay as "a rather highly ingenious exercise in the art of rationalization".